-- 1. FMS Grant Accounting will not set up any grant award in PeopleSoft prior to the award of the grant by the granting agency.
-Upon award of a grant by a granting entity and notification of the grant award from the Administering Department, FMS Grant Accounting shall schedule a Grant Kick-Off meeting with the Administering Department.
+- 1. Upon award of a grant by a granting entity, FMS Grant Accounting shall schedule a Grant Kick-Off meeting with the Administering Department.
 The Grant Kick-Off meeting is to clarify grant management and accounting roles and responsibilities specific to that particular grant, and should be attended by management representatives of the Administering Department and FMS Grant Accounting (and, where applicable, FMS Capital Assets). - 2.
 The Administering Department is then responsible for completing and/or collecting the following documents, with assistance and support from FMS Grant Accounting, and submitting them to FMS Grant Accounting to be entered into PeopleSoft (the City's system of record for all financial data): - a.
 The Grant Information Form (GIF), - b.
 A balanced Grant Project Budget, - c.
 The approved M&C, - d.
 The fully executed award agreement, - e.
 The funding location (FID) for any required matching expenditures, and - f.
 Any Combo Codes necessary to process expenditures. - 3.
 FMS Grant Accounting is responsible for setting up the award in PeopleSoft, including entry of operating and financial reporting schedules.
 Grant Accounting shall then provide the Administering Department with the PeopleSoft project (grant) number. - 4.
 The Administering Department and FMS Grant Accounting are responsible for understanding grant conditions, including allowable costs for each grant.
 This includes personnel expenditures and whether salaries, overtime and/or fringe benefits are allowable.
 The Administering Department, with the support and assistance of FMS Grant Accounting, is responsible for determining and using the appropriate vehicle to ensure personnel charges are distributed to the grant as accurately as possible.
 This may entail the use of ePARs, tasks groups/task profiles and/or Combo Codes.
-The Administering Department should ensure that grant-funded personnel understand how to code their time for accurate accounting.
+The Administering Department should ensure that grant-funded personnel understand how to code their time for accurate accounting. - 5.
+The Administering Department, with assistance and support from FMS Grant Accounting, submits any Combo Code requests, which are reviewed by FMS Grant Accounting and set up by FMS Financial Systems Management.
+Any Task Groups/Task Profiles are submitted through ITSM Self-service at http://itsm.cfwnet.org.